oroinc/documentation/user/storefront/getting-started/common-controls.rst

 The following actions are available for filters:

-1. To show/hide filters, click |IcFilter|
+1. To show/hide filters, click the filter toggle icon |Sliders-SVG|.

    .. image:: /user/img/storefront/navigation/Filters.png